olga-od-ua/hello_ireland/README.md

 * [PIP](https://pip.pypa.io/en/stable/)
 * [Python3](https://www.python.org/download/releases/3.0/)
 * [Amazon AWS S3 bucket](https://aws.amazon.com/)
-### Create a local copy:
+### Create a local copy

 ### Directions:
 1. On GitHub, navigate to the main page of the repository: [https://github.com/olga-od-ua/hello_ireland/].

-2. At the top of the repository, select the Code drop down and copy the Clone URL.
+2. At the top of the repository, select the Code drop-down and copy the Clone URL.
 ![Clone code](media/readme_images/clone_code.png)

 3. In your IDE workspace, open a Terminal window and use the cd command to change the directory to where you want the cloned directory to be made and type git clone and paste in https://github.com/olga-od-ua/hello_ireland.git .